Federal Emergency Management Agency (FEMA): How It Works, What It Provides

 The HMA grant program includes three types of grants:

 To apply for HMA grants, applicants must identify and prioritize mitigation actions based on risk, cost-effectiveness, and the potential for future loss.
-If you want to learn more about the HMA grant program or other FEMA programs and services, visit the FEMA website at www.fema.gov.
+If you want to learn more about the HMA grant program or other FEMA programs and services, visit the FEMA website

-What constitutes a disaster eligible for FEMA assistance?
+What Constitutes a Disaster Eligible for FEMA Assistance?

 The local and state government initially responsible for disaster response efforts.
 But in the face of a major disaster (the Joplin tornado in 2011, the Moore tornadoes, Hurricane Maria, etc.), local and even state governments cannot respond to such large-scale events.
 As we said earlier, for FEMA to step in, the state's governor must declare a state of emergency first.